openziti/edge/tunnel/intercept/protocol.md

 has `dialInterceptedPort`.
 When the service is dialed, it will forward to the same port that was intercepted.

-### source_ip

-This is actually a property of the intercept.v1 configuration type.
-The source IP to spoof for traffic exiting the hosting tunneler.
-Used to implement transparent IP.
-May contain variable references:
-- $src_ip[:$src_port]
-- $tunneler_id.name
-- $tunneler_id.tag[TAGNAME]

 ### src_ip

 The source ip of the intercepted traffic.
-Used on the intercept side to as an input to the source_ip template.
+Used on the intercept side to as an input to the source_addr template.
 Not currently used on the hosting side.

 ### src_port

 The source port of the intercepted traffic.
-Used on the intercept side to as an input to the source_ip template.
+Used on the intercept side to as an input to the source_addr template.
 Not currently used on the hosting side.

+### source_addr

+The source address to spoof for traffic exiting the hosting tunneler.
+Used to implement transparent IP.
+May contain variable references:
+- $src_ip
+- $tunneler_id.name
+- $tunneler_id.tag[TAGNAME]

+`source_addr` may optionally include a semicolon-separated port.
+The `src_port` and `dst_port` appData values can be referenced as variables; e.g.:
+- $src_ip:$src_port
+- $src_ip:$dst_port